Lucas04-nhr/HUST-China_2024/wiki/protocol.md

 2. Gently suck and mix(do not shake fiercely), briefly centrifuge to collect the reaction liquid to the bottom of the tube.

-3. Put the tube in PCR instrument, control the temperature at 37°C for 20 min, then put the tube on ice immediately.
+3. Put the tube in PCR instrument, control the temperature at 37 °C for 20 min, then put the tube on ice immediately.

 #### Enzyme ligation